RUTAN “VARIVIGGEN”€

 Key Takeaways:

-• The VariViggen is an unusual tail-first, two-seat tandem pusher homebuilt aircraft, echoing the configuration of the Wright brothers' first flyer.
+• The VariViggen is a unique, tail-first (canard), two-seat tandem pusher homebuilt aircraft, noted for its unusual appearance and configuration that mirrors the Wright brothers' first powered flight.

 See a mistake?
 Contact us.